Faitsu/CurseOfStrahdObsidian/Old Bonegrinder/Old Bonegrinder Windmill.md

 	- fairy tale book - roll a 1d6 to see what fairy tale you get
 		- werewolves
 		- druids
-		- wereravens
+		- wereravens - fairy tale about
 		- agryvolst (dragon)
+		- Deva & mongrolfolk - An angel once pure and divine was sent to become the beacon of light and salvation to hell, but the angel, seeing all the pain and suffering decided to try and end the pain of
+		- Strahd - madly in love with a princess, but the princess fell in love with the man's brother instead
-		- Deva & mongrolfolk
+		-
-		-  fanes
+		-  Fanes